 Figure 4.
 An example LabVIEW front panel shows the effect of MIMO channel emulation implemented using two VSTs.

 4. Multiple Possibilities for Software-Designed Instrumentation

-The VST represents a new class of instrument that is software designed, with capabilities limited only by the user’s application requirements—not the vendor’s definition of what an instrument should be.
+The VST represents a new class of instrument that is software designed with capabilities limited only by your application requirements—not the vendor’s definition of what an instrument should be.
 As RF DUTs become more complex and time-to-market requirements become more challenging, this level of instrument functionality shifts control back to the RF designer and test engineer.
 The examples shown in this document barely scratch the surface of what a VST is capable of.
-To answer the “What is a vector signal transceiver?” question, you have to first answer the question of “What RF measurement and control problem do you need to solve?”
+To answer the question “What is a vector signal transceiver?”, you first have to answer the question “What RF measurement and control problem do you need to solve?”
 With the flexibility of an accurate RF transmitter, RF receiver, and digital I/O connected to a user-programmable FPGA, the VST is more than likely up to the challenge.
 You can learn more about the NI VST at ni.com/vst.